sheepworrier/bhdbsl/rules.md

 ## 3. MANAGEMENT COMMITTEE:

 The League shall be governed between one AGM and the next, by a Management Committee to be elected at each AGM, and consist of 11 members, and not more than three from any Club, with power to co-opt as required.
-Any Committee Member not attending at least 2 meetings in a year can be removed from the Committee.
+The Management Committee may meet physically or remotely, utilising communication technology.
 All officers shall be ex-officio members of the Management Committee.
 A quorum shall comprise a minimum of two officers together with a minimum of four members.

 ## 4. SUB-COMMITTEES: